Ichaelus/Github-Classifier/Documentation/Documentation.md

 This was achieved by maintaining a large pool (~35,000) of unlabeled repositories in our database.
 Two modes were implemented:
 * *Stream based* One random repository from the pool is selected and shown to the classifiers.
-If a classifier is unsure about the class, the user (like an Orakel) is being questioned.
+If a classifier is unsure about the class, the user (like an Oracle) is being questioned.
 * *Pool based* In turns each classifier is shown a subset of these repositories and picks the one it's most uncertain about for further questioning.
 To measure the uncertainty about a sample, various formulas are provided.
-Our experience with this method was very positive altough it turned out to not solve the issue of training altogether.
+Our experience with this method was very positive although it turned out to not solve the issue of training altogether.
 The repositories presented to the user were almost exclusively edge-cases.
 On the one hand that was beneficial but in order for most of our classifiers to work correctly we needed a large amount of samples with clear and easy to interpret features to confirm assumptions about correlation between features.